-You’ll notice in the photo below that the background is quite well exposed, but this is at the expense of the skin tone being horribly overexposed and unusable.
+You’ll notice in the photo below that the background is quite well exposed but this is at the expense of the skin tone being horribly overexposed and unusable.
 This mode can be hard to predict and I don’t like using it.

 Average Metering Mode

-What this means is that if there’s a bright sun, or alternatively a dark shade in a scene, it will treat it the same as the rest of the photo which often results in over and under exposed areas of a photo.
+What this means is that, if there’s a bright sun or alternatively a dark shade in a scene, this region will be treated in the same way as the rest of the photo.
+This often results in over and under exposed areas of a photo.

 Which ones You Should use and When

-The majority of this photo is a bright sunny sky and if the camera was set to any of the other metering modes, it would likely have taken most of the metering sample from the sky causing the subject to be very underexposed and silhouette-like subject.
+The majority of this photo is taken up by a bright sunny sky; if the camera was set to any other metering mode, it would have been likely to take most of the metering sample from the sky.
+This would have resulted in an underexposed and silhouette-like subject.

-The photo is the opposite to the one above really in that the majority of the photo is dark, but the effect that the evaluative metering mode has had it much the same – it brings out the all the darker highlights (such as along the bridge) while still keeping the silhouettes where I wanted them.
+This next photo is the opposite to the one above really in that the majority of the photo is dark.
+The effect that the evaluative metering mode has had is, however, much the same – it brings out the darker highlights (such as along the bridge) while still keeping the silhouettes where I wanted them.

-Here’s an example of where the evaluative metering mode has really prevailed and noticed the sun creeping through the top of the photo and ignored it in favour of correctly exposing the rest of the photo.The same photo shot on spot metering had much the same effect.
+Here’s an example of where the evaluative metering mode has really prevailed.
+It has noticed the sun creeping through the top of the photo and ignored it in favour of correctly exposing the rest of the photo.The same photo shot on spot metering had much the same effect.